Challenging Assumptions: A Social Justice Curriculum

 Bullying and violence don’t stop at the human door any more than they stop at the race or gender door.

-eachers today want to address social justice issues like racism, sexism, homophobia, and other harmful forms of discrimination with their students, but they may not be sure where to start.
+Teachers today want to address social justice issues like racism, sexism, homophobia, and other harmful forms of discrimination with their students, but they may not be sure where to start.
 TeachKind’s free social justice curriculum, Challenging Assumptions, is the answer.
 In these polarized times, a social justice curriculum focusing on animals diffuses the politics and allows the message of empathy to shine through.
-Challenging Assumptions educates and empowers students in grades 9–12 to challenge societal norms and inspires compassion and empathy toward others regardless of species, race, gender, sexual identity, age, or ability.
+Challenging Assumptions educates and empowers students in grades 6–12 to challenge societal norms and inspires compassion and empathy for others regardless of species, race, gender, sexual identity, age, or ability.

 With these lesson plans, teachers can help their students examine the intersections of many forms of prejudice, synthesize information from the historical framework that they’ve studied throughout their schooling, and use new information to do the following: